MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 If you apply a default retention label to existing items in the library, folder, or document set:

 - All items in the library, folder, or document set automatically get the same retention label, **except** for items that have had a retention label applied explicitly to them.
 Explicitly labeled items keep their existing label.
-For more information, see the below section on [The principles of retention, or what takes precedence?](#the-principles-of-retention-or-what-takes-precedence).
+For more information, see the below section on [The principles of retention, or what takes precedence](#the-principles-of-retention-or-what-takes-precedence).

 - If you change or remove the default retention label for a library, folder, or document set, the retention label is also changed or removed for all items in the library, folder, or document set, **except** items with explicit retention labels.

 - If you move an item with a default retention label from one library, folder, or document set to another library, folder, or document set, the item keeps its existing default retention label, even if the new location has a different default retention label.

-- If the default retention label for a library, folder, or document set declares content as a record (also called a *record label*), then the following restrictions apply:
+- If the default retention label for a library, folder, or document set declares content as a record (also called a *record label*), then the following characteristics apply:

    - If you change the default retention label to a label that does not declare content as a record, items keep the existing default record label.
-The new default retention label is not applied to items.
-A site collection admin would have to explicitly remove or change the record label.
+The new default retention label is not applied to those items.
+A site collection admin would have to explicitly remove or change the retention label.

    - If you remove the default retention label that declares content as a record, then the record label is not removed from items in the library, folder, or document set.
-A site collection admin would have to explicitly remove the record label.
+A site collection admin would have to explicitly remove the retention label.

-   For more information about record labels, see [Overview of records](records.md).
+   For more information about retention labels that declare content as a record, see [Overview of records](records.md).

 ## Applying a retention label to email by using rules